2004–05 FA Cup: Fourth round proper

+Ties played during the weekend of 29 January 2005.
+Yeovil Town, in only their second season in League Two, was the lowest-ranked team in the draw.

 Fifth round proper

-Matches played weekend of 19 February 2005 - replays played week commencing 28 February 2005.
+Matches played weekend of 19 February 2005 - replays were played during the week commencing 28 February 2005.

-The only non-Premiership side to win in this round were Leicester City, who triumphed 2-1 at Premier League side Charlton Athletic.
+The only non-Premiership side to win in this round was Leicester City, who triumphed 2-1 at The Valley against Premier League side Charlton Athletic, while Brentford was the last team from League One left in the competition.

 Sixth round proper

 Matches played on the weekend of Saturday, 12 March 2005.

 Leicester City, the only remaining non-Premiership side in the competition, lost 1–0 to Blackburn Rovers.